Pseudorabies

-Aujeszky's disease, usually called pseudorabies in the United States, is a viral disease in swine that has been endemic in most parts of the world.
-It is caused by Suid herpesvirus 1 (SuHV-1).
+Aujeszky's disease, usually called pseudorabies in the United States, is a viral disease in swine that is endemic in most parts of the world.
+It is caused by pseudorabies virus (PRV).
 Aujeszky's disease is considered to be the most economically important viral disease of swine in areas where classical swine fever (hog cholera) has been eradicated.
 Other mammals, such as cattle, sheep, goats, cats, dogs, and raccoons, are also susceptible.
 The disease is usually fatal in these animal species.

-Research on SuHV-1 in pigs has pioneered animal disease control with genetically modified vaccines.
-SuHV-1 is now used in model studies of basic processes during lytic herpesvirus infection, and for unravelling molecular mechanisms of herpesvirus neurotropism.
+Research on PRV in pigs has pioneered animal disease control with genetically modified vaccines.
+PRV is now used in model studies of basic processes during lytic herpesvirus infection, and for unravelling molecular mechanisms of herpesvirus neurotropism.

 History

 In 1902, a Hungarian veterinarian, Aladár Aujeszky, demonstrated a new infectious agent in a dog, ox, and cat, and showed it caused the same disease in swine and rabbits.
 In the following decades the infection was found in several European countries, especially in cattle, where local intense pruritus (itching) is a characteristic symptom.
-And in the United States a well known disease in cattle called "mad itch" was concluded to be in fact Aujeszky's disease.
+In the United States, a well known disease in cattle called "mad itch" was concluded to be in fact Aujeszky's disease.